hudikhq/hoodik/README.md

 When you share a file:
 1. A random link key is generated.
 2. The file metadata and file key are encrypted with the link key.
-3. The link key itself is wrapped under your own current key type (X25519 for curve accounts, RSA for legacy accounts) so only you can recover it.
+3. The link key itself is wrapped under your own current key type (the X25519 + ML-KEM-768 hybrid on current accounts, RSA on legacy accounts) so only you can recover it.
 4. The link key is appended to the share URL as a fragment: `https://…/links/{id}#link-key`.

 The recipient's browser uses the fragment to decrypt the metadata and file key locally and does all decryption itself — the link key in the fragment never reaches the server.
 The server only ever serves encrypted bytes and never decrypts anything for a public link.